jenkinsci/hetzner-cloud-plugin/README.md

 - there is no known way of verifying SSH host keys on newly provisioned VMs
 - modification of SSH credentials used to connect to VMs require manual removal of key from project's security settings.
   Plugin will automatically create new SSH key in project after it's removed.
+- JRE must already be installed on image that is used to create new server instance.
+- Working directory of agent on newly provisioned server must already exist and must be accessible by user used to launch agent

+### Common problems

+- **Symptom** : Jenkins failed to create new server in cloud because of `Invalid API response : 409`

+  **Cause** : SSH key with same signature already exists in project's security settings.

+  **Remedy** : Remove offending key from project security settings, it will be automatically created using correct labels.